UGC Moderation Best Practices: Protect Your Brand Without Slowing Down

 The moderation team cleared sixty items in the queue and missed the one that mattered: a customer photo with a competitor product hold-mark visible in the corner.
 That is exactly the flag a keyword filter never catches.
 The framework below is built to surface it without grinding the queue to a halt.

 Moderation is the invisible foundation under every good UGC gallery.
 Get it right and shoppers only ever see content that builds trust.
 Get it wrong and one off-brand or inappropriate post can undo months of brand equity in an afternoon.
+If you need a plain-English definition of what content moderation is and its four main types before getting into the operational detail here, see what is content moderation.

 In this article